amoe/acceleratedcpp/chapter-notes.md

 you're not compelled to follow the API design of the iostream library, which would return the value of `x` to enable chaining.
 This definition is simply taking advantage of the normal rules for overloading of global functions.

+This expression will already work because we defined a constructor accepting `const char*`.
+It will parse as a bunch of different constructor invocations.
+Every string literal in this line gets converted to intermediate temporary objects of the `Str` class.

+    const Str greeting = "Hello, " + name + "!";